SanteonNL/orca/orchestrator/README.md

 - `ORCA_CAREPLANCONTRIBUTOR_APPLAUNCH_DEMO_FHIRPROXYURL`: Enable FHIR proxy for demo purposes on `/demo/fhirproxy`, which proxies requests to this URL.
 - `ORCA_CAREPLANCONTRIBUTOR_FRONTEND_URL`: Base URL of the frontend application, to which the browser is redirected on app launch (default: `/frontend/enrollment`).
 - `ORCA_CAREPLANCONTRIBUTOR_SESSIONTIMEOUT`: Configure the user session timeout, use Golang time.Duration format (default: 15m).

--
-### Token Client configuration
+### OIDC Configuration
+ORCA supports OpenID Connect (OIDC) for both acting as a Relying Party (validating JWT tokens) and as an OpenID Connect Provider (issuing ID tokens for authenticated users).

+#### Relying Party Configuration (JWT Token Validation)
-API calls can be authenticated using a JWT bearer token, which is validated by the Token Client.
+API calls can be authenticated using a JWT bearer token, which is validated by the Relying Party.
 A received token is validated against a trusted OpenID Connect provider, and the user information is extracted from the token.
-The trusted OpenID Connect provider is must be configured, it will be compared against the claim `iss` in the JWT.
+The trusted OpenID Connect provider must be configured, it will be compared against the claim `iss` in the JWT.
-This is designed to work with OpenID Connect providers that support the discovery URL, such as Azure B2C (which has been tested)
+This is designed to work with OpenID Connect providers that support the discovery URL, such as Azure B2C (which has been tested).

-- `ORCA_CAREPLANCONTRIBUTOR_TOKENCLIENT_ENABLED`: Enable the Token Client (default: `false`).
+- `ORCA_CAREPLANCONTRIBUTOR_OIDC_RELYINGPARTY_ENABLED`: Enable the Relying Party for JWT token validation (default: `false`).
-- `ORCA_CAREPLANCONTRIBUTOR_TOKENCLIENT_CLIENTID`: ClientID used for token validation, this will typically be the same as the `aud` claim in the JWT being validated.
+- `ORCA_CAREPLANCONTRIBUTOR_OIDC_RELYINGPARTY_CLIENTID`: ClientID used for token validation, this will typically be the same as the `aud` claim in the JWT being validated.

 The following two fields can be repeated for multiple trusted issuers, but must both be set for each issuer:
-- `ORCA_CAREPLANCONTRIBUTOR_TOKENCLIENT_TRUSTEDISSUERS_<ISSUER_NAME>_ISSUERURL`: Same as the `iss` claim in the JWT.
+- `ORCA_CAREPLANCONTRIBUTOR_OIDC_RELYINGPARTY_TRUSTEDISSUERS_<ISSUER_NAME>_ISSUERURL`: Same as the `iss` claim in the JWT.
-- `ORCA_CAREPLANCONTRIBUTOR_TOKENCLIENT_TRUSTEDISSUERS_<ISSUER_NAME>_DISCOVERYURL`: Same as the `iss` claim in the JWT, with the `.well-known/openid_configuration` suffix.
+- `ORCA_CAREPLANCONTRIBUTOR_OIDC_RELYINGPARTY_TRUSTEDISSUERS_<ISSUER_NAME>_DISCOVERYURL`: OpenID Connect discovery URL for the issuer.

 Note: This has been tested with Azure B2C, but should work with any OpenID Connect provider that supports the discovery URL.
-For an ADB2C token, the format of the discovery URL is the same as the `iss` claim in the JWT, but with `tfp` before `/v2.0/` as well as the `.well-known/openid_configuration` suffix.
+For an Azure B2C token, the format of the discovery URL is the same as the `iss` claim in the JWT, but with `tfp` before `/v2.0/` as well as the `.well-known/openid_configuration` suffix.

 Example:
-- `ORCA_CAREPLANCONTRIBUTOR_TOKENCLIENT_TRUSTEDISSUERS_EXAMPLE_ISSUERURL`: `https://your-tenant.b2clogin.com/your-tenant.onmicrosoft.com/v2.0/`
+- `ORCA_CAREPLANCONTRIBUTOR_OIDC_RELYINGPARTY_TRUSTEDISSUERS_EXAMPLE_ISSUERURL`: `https://your-tenant.b2clogin.com/your-tenant.onmicrosoft.com/v2.0/`
-- `ORCA_CAREPLANCONTRIBUTOR_TOKENCLIENT_TRUSTEDISSUERS_EXAMPLE_DISCOVERYURL`: `https://your-tenant.b2clogin.com/your-tenant.onmicrosoft.com/B2C_1_local_login/v2.0/.well-known/openid_configuration`
+- `ORCA_CAREPLANCONTRIBUTOR_OIDC_RELYINGPARTY_TRUSTEDISSUERS_EXAMPLE_DISCOVERYURL`: `https://your-tenant.b2clogin.com/your-tenant.onmicrosoft.com/B2C_1_local_login/v2.0/.well-known/openid_configuration`

 #### OpenID Connect Provider Configuration
 ORCA can act as OpenID Connect Provider for users that have an existing session (initiated through app launch).